cggh/panoptes/documentation/importsettings/datatable_properties.rst

   (only applies if *IsPositionOnGenome* is specified in database settings).

 BrowserDefaultVisible
-  *Boolean.* Indicates that the channel will activated by default in the genome browser (only applies if *ShowInBrowser* is set).
+  *Boolean.* Indicates that the track will activated by default in the genome browser (only applies if *ShowInBrowser* is set).

 BrowserShowOnTop
-  *Boolean.* Indicates that the channel will be shown in the top (non-scrolling) area of the genome browser.
+  *Boolean.* Indicates that the track will be shown in the top (non-scrolling) area of the genome browser.
   In this case, it will always be visible (only applies if *ShowInBrowser* is set).

 ChannelName
-  *Text.* Name of the genome browser channel this property will be displayed in.
+  *Text.* Name of the genome browser track this property will be displayed in.
-  Properties sharing the same channel name will be displayed in overlay (only applies if *ShowInBrowser* is set).
+  Properties sharing the same track name will be displayed in overlay (only applies if *ShowInBrowser* is set).

 ChannelColor